w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Who are building Parachains?

-As of now, the list of Parachains are as follows:
+As of now, the list of parachains are as follows:

 - Rococo (Tick, Trick, and Track)
 - Mandala